-Auditing and Assurance Standards Applying to Different Assurance Engagements
+Auditing and Assurance Standards Applying to Different Assurance Engagements and Related Services

-- 17 The auditing and assurance standards comprise four suites of standards: - (a) Professional and Ethical Standards; - (b) International Standards on Auditing (New Zealand) (ISAs (NZ)); - (c) Review Engagement Standards including International Standards on Review Engagements (New Zealand) (ISRE (NZ)) and New Zealand Standard on Review Engagements (NZ SRE); and - (d) Other Assurance Engagements Standards Standards on Assurance Engagements (SAEs) and International Standards on Assurance Engagements (New Zealand) (ISAEs (NZ)). - 18 XRB Standard Au1 Application of Auditing and Assurance Standards (XRB Au1) establishes which suite of standards applies to which type of assurance engagement.
-In summary this is as follows: - All assurance practitioners are required to apply the professional and ethical standards in preparing for and conducting an assurance engagement. - Assurance practitioners conducting an audit of historical financial information are required to apply International Standards on Auditing (New Zealand). - Assurance practitioners conducting a review of historical financial information are required to apply Review Engagement Standards. - Assurance practitioners conducting assurance engagements other than audits or reviews of historical financial information are required to apply Other Assurance Engagement Standards. - 19 The specific standards to be applied are detailed in XRB Au1.
+- 17 The auditing and assurance standards comprise five suites of standards: - (a) Professional and Ethical Standards; - (b) International Standards on Auditing (New Zealand) (ISAs (NZ)) and New Zealand Auditing Standards; - (c) Review Engagement Standards including International Standards on Review Engagements (New Zealand) (ISRE (NZ)) and New Zealand Standard on Review Engagements (NZ SRE); - (d) Other Assurance Engagements Standards Standards on Assurance Engagements (SAEs) and International Standards on Assurance Engagements (New Zealand) (ISAEs (NZ));. and - (e) Related Services Standards including International Standard on Related Services (New Zealand) (ISRS (NZ)) - 18 XRB Standard Au1 Application of Auditing and Assurance Standards (XRB Au1) establishes which suite of standards applies to which type of assurance engagement or related service.
+In summary this is as follows: - All assurance practitioners are required to apply the professional and ethical standards in preparing for and conducting an assurance engagement or related services. - Assurance practitioners conducting an audit of historical financial information are required to apply International Standards on Auditing (New Zealand). - Assurance practitioners conducting a review of historical financial information are required to apply Review Engagement Standards. - Assurance practitioners conducting assurance engagements other than audits or reviews of historical financial information are required to apply Other Assurance Engagement Standards. - Assurance practitioners conducting agreed upon procedures and other related services as specified by the NZAuASB are required to apply International Standard on Related Services (New Zealand). - 19 The specific standards to be applied are detailed in XRB Au1.